Batman: Arkham Origins Blackgate: Plot

 The ending of the game depends on which boss was defeated last.
+Black Mask is found by some guards and takes one of them hostage; another guard tries to shoot Black Mask, but misses and hits a pipeline, causing an explosion which forces Black Mask to make his escape while screaming in pain.
+The Penguin bribes a corrupt guard to release him from his cell, and as he leaves, he kills the guard for being rude to him in the past.
 The Joker is found by several Blackgate guards, whom he presumably kills before taking one of their uniforms to escape.
-The Penguin bribes a corrupt guard to release him from his cell, and as he leaves, he kills the guard for being rude to him in the past.
-Black Mask is also found by some guards and takes one of them hostage; another guard tries to shoot Black Mask, but misses and hits a pipeline, causing an explosion which forces Black Mask to make his escape while screaming in pain.

 Throughout the game, Amanda Waller and Rick Flag are seen monitoring the events of the breakout.
 In a post-credits scene, it is revealed that Waller was the one who hired Catwoman to break Bane out of Blackgate.
 Per Waller's orders, Catwoman was released, but she did not complete her mission, and Flag's team was forced to return Bane to police custody.
 Despite this, the operation was not a complete failure, as the team managed to pick up Deadshot and Bronze Tiger during the riot, whom Waller intends to recruit into her squad.
 As Waller's helicopter flies away from Blackgate, one of Batman's trackers is seen on its underbelly.